-- Failing to attend school, disengaging from classes or struggling to carry out school related tasks to the standard you would ordinarily expect; - Physical injuries; - Having difficulties with mental health and/or emotional wellbeing; - Becoming withdrawn, shy, experiencing headaches, stomach aches, anxiety, panic attacks, suffering from nightmares or lack of sleep or sleeping too much;
+- Failing to attend school, disengaging from classes or struggling to carry out school related tasks to the standard you would ordinarily expect; - o Physical injuries; - o Having difficulties with mental health and/or emotional wellbeing;

-- Drug and/or alcohol use; - Changes in appearance and/or starting to act in a way that is not appropriate for the child's age. - Children who have: - witnessed or experienced abuse or violence themselves; - suffered from the loss of a close family member or friend; or - experienced considerable disruption in their lives.
+- o Becoming withdrawn, shy, experiencing headaches, stomach aches, anxiety, panic attacks, suffering from nightmares or lack of sleep or sleeping too much; - o Drug and/or alcohol use; - o Changes in appearance and/or starting to act in a way that is not appropriate for the child's age. - o Children who have: - witnessed or experienced abuse or violence themselves; - suffered from the loss of a close family member or friend; or - experienced considerable disruption in their lives.